makersacademy/bowling-challenge/README.md

 ## How to use this app

-* git clone this repository in your terminal like this;
+* git clone this repository in your terminal like so;

 ```
 $ git clone https://github.com/bpourian/bowling-challenge.git